hyosung11/Launch-School/journal.md

 10:23 Reviewed and edited current Anki cards.
 My face itches from the poison ivy.

 10:54 I just finished one problem and I'm tired.
 Time for a break and maybe a change of location.

+## 20210801 일요일

+06:00 Ready for study session with Alex.

+07:34 I have so much to learn.
+Repetitions.
+Repetitions.
+I need repetitions.

+08:01 My body still itches all over.
+Breakfast at 08:30.
+What do I do for 30 minutes?
+Read and reflect and train KSS later?